 Just in case the name on its own doesn't sound intense enough, we also learned that this skin-firming serum contains, wait for it, dragon's blood.
 (Which the brand says encourages tissue repair and alleviates inflammation.)
 Of course, other strategic skincare ingredients anchor the formula—"copper peptides, plant stem cell extracts, and antioxidants like astaxanthin," says King.

 Boasting organic ingredients like apple extract, grape stem cells, shea butter, olive oil, and the brand's unique Aquacell complex, this easy-on-the-skin eye cream fights the look of too many consecutive sleep-deprived nights.

 All right.
 This bio-correcting face cream from Kat Burki is, indeed, an investment.
 That being said, it has quite the repertoire where skin improvement claims are concerned.
-For instance, the brand says the formula will repair the skin by tapping into the body's own healing mechanisms and also features a host of renewing agents like neuropeptides, vitamin B, and, you guessed it, astaxanthin.
+For instance, the brand claims the formula will repair the skin by tapping into the body's own healing mechanisms and also features a host of renewing agents like neuropeptides, vitamin B, and, you guessed it, astaxanthin.

 Zeichner recommends this concentrated serum, with has near-unanimous five-star ratings and potent contents like antioxidants, vitamins, botanical oils, and even retinol, all making this serum a smart choice for those seeking recovery from dry and dull skin.
 Plus, considering its impressive composition, the price tag is incredibly reasonable.

 Ambati RR, Phang SM, Ravi S, Aswathanarayana RG.
 Astaxanthin: sources, extraction, stability, biological activities and its commercial applications--a review.
 Mar Drugs.
 2014;12(1):128-152. doi:10.3390/md12010128